sao-eht/ehthops/docs/source/install.rst

 **Recommended:** Some modules such as *scikit-learn*, *statsmodels*, and *pytables* are required only by the post-processing stages following UVFITS conversion.
 Though these stages are not yet part of the main pipeline, they are expected to be integrated in the future.
 Install these modules now to avoid any issues later::

-   mamba install scikit-learn future pytables statsmodels
+   micromamba install scikit-learn future pytables statsmodels

 Potential installation issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^